colin-gourlay/sundown-sessions/src/content/releases/d/donovan/greatest-hitsa-and-more/index.md

 ---
 ## About

-Greatest Hitsâ€¦ and More is a release by Donovan released in 1989.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Hurdy Gurdy Man.
+*Greatest Hitsâ€¦ and More* earns its place in the Sundown Sessions catalogue through “Hurdy Gurdy Man”, a selection that offers a direct route into Donovan's work.

+Heard in the context of the full release, “Hurdy Gurdy Man” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Hurdy Gurdy Man